LLaurance/eecs106a-final-project-website/_pages/09_team.md

 **Colin Knizek:** knizek@~

-Pending
+I am a 4th year undergraduate Data Science major (minoring in EE/CS).
+I am interested in the intersection between neuroprosthetics and data science.

 **Laurance Lau:** laurance.lau@~

-I'm a fifth year Computer Science and Cognitive Science major.
+I am a fifth year Computer Science and Cognitive Science major.
 I had minimal robotics experience and little Arduino programming experience prior to this project.

-I wrote the signal processing portion of the code and provided debugging assistance wherever necessary.
+I wrote the signal processing portion of the code, tailored conventional techniques for our purposes, and provided debugging assistance wherever necessary.

 **Derrick Ma:** derrickma@~